 This course is designed to provide the foundation for the role of the registered professional nurse.
 Nursing as a profession, nursing standards and legal-ethical issues in nursing are explored.
 Communication principles, nutrition and patient teaching continue to be discussed.
 Principles of medication administration, math as applied to medication administration, intravenous therapy and physical assessment skills are covered.
-Critical thinking skills and evidence-based practice concepts are applied to multiple nursing situations.
-General principles of caring for patients across the lifespan with common medical surgical health deviations are the clinical focus.
+Critical thinking skills and evidence-based practice concepts are applied to multiple nursing situ-General principles of caring for patients ations. across the lifespan with common medical surgical health deviations are the clinical focus.
 Accompanying skills lab and clinical experiences are designed to increase the knowledge, judgement, skills level and professional behaviors in the nursing student. \$75 lab fee.
+This nursing course is offered to nursing students at the campus site they regularly attend.
+The lecture portion of the course may be offered by inclassroom instruction or by interactive video classroom technology.
 Prerequisites: Admission to the nursing program; NURS 210, NURS 211, NURS 212.
-Offered Fall (1st 8 weeks) and Spring (2nd 8 weeks).
+(1st 8 weeks) and Spring (2nd 8 weeks).

-NURS 214 Medical/Surgical Nursing I 6 hours This course is designed to integrate knowledge and skills from previous nursing courses to develop a progressing knowledge base in medical surgical nursing across the lifespan.
+NURS 214 Medical Surgical Nursing I 6 hours

+This course is designed to integrate knowledge and skills from previous nursing courses to develop a progressing knowledge base in medical surgical nursing across the lifespan.
 Fluid and electrolytes and acid/base concepts are introduced.
 Common medical surgical health deviations are reviewed with an emphasis on pathophysiology, health promotion and nursing interventions.
-Principles of communication, patient teaching, pharmacology nutrition, and culture/ethic/socially diverse concepts are integrated with these topics to develop critical thinking skills in patient care.
+Principles of communication, patient teaching, pharmacology, nutrition, and culture/ethnic/socially diverse concepts are integrated with these topics to develop critical thinking skills in patient care.
 Introduction to leadership and management theories are presented. \$35 lab fee.
+This nursing course is offered to nursing students at the campus site they regularly attend.
+The lecture portion of the course may be offered by inclassroom instruction or by interactive video classroom technology.
 Prerequisites: Admission to the nursing program; NURS 210, NURS 211, NURS 212, NURS 213.
-Offered Fall (2nd 8 weeks) and Summer.
+(2nd 8 weeks) and Summer.

-NURS 215 Medical/Surgical Nursing II 6 hours
+NURS 215 Medical Surgical Nursing II 6 hours

-This course is designed to introduce students to specialty areas and technology associated with the care of critically ill medical surgical patients.
-Emphasis is placed on developing skills needed to plan, manage, and provide patient care to critically ill patients using the nursing process.
+This course is designed to introduce students to specialty areas and technology associated with care of critically ill medical surgical patients.
+Emphasis is placed on developing skills needed to plan, manage and provide patient care to critically ill patients using the nursing process.
 Critical thinking skills and evidence-based practice concepts are applied to multiple nursing scenarios.
-Communication, legal-ethic concepts patient education and pharmacological, nutritional and sociocultural principles are integrated throughout the course. \$35 lab fee.
-Prerequisites: Admission to the nursing program; NURS 210; NURS 211; NURS 212; NURS 213; NURS 214.
-Offered Fall (1st 8 weeks) and Spring (1st 8 weeks).
+Communication, legal-ethic concepts, patient education and pharmacological, nutritional and sociocultural principles are integrated throughout the course. \$35 lab fee.
+This nursing course is offered to nursing students at the campus site they regularly attend.
+The lecture portion of the course may be offered by in-classroom instruction or by interactive video classroom technology.
+Prerequisites: Admission to the nursing program; NURS 210, NURS 211, NURS 212, NURS 213, NURS 214.
+(1st 8 weeks) and Spring (1st 8 weeks).

-NURS 216 Women's and Infants' Health 6 hours
+NURS 216 Women's and Infant's Health 6 hours